carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_grafana/README.md

 Installing Prometheus with Helm also comes with this tool.
 We will learn how to access Grafana, and configure a graph.

+**Note:** All below commands are to be run against the dev cluster.
+Unless specified differently, please connect using PuTTY to the dev k8s cluster's master node (rhel5) to proceed with the task.

 ## A. Expose Grafana

 With Grafana, we are facing the same issue than with Prometheus with regards to accessing it.